-There are a lot of fumes that could be within your Tempe house.
-Natural gas and vapors that come from residential furnishings, carpet and paints.
-None of them are as dangerous as carbon monoxide.
+There are a lot of fumes that could be within your Tempe residence.
+Natural gas and vapors that come from home furnishings, carpet and paints.
+Not one of these fumes are as dangerous as carbon monoxide.

-Get in touch with Bob Brown Service Experts at 623-243-4517 today to get started shielding your loved ones against this toxic gas.
+Get in touch with Bob Brown Service Experts at 623-243-4517 today to get started defending your loved ones against this toxic gas.

-Carbon monoxide might be a big deal, so it’s not a thing to mess around with.
+Carbon monoxide may be a big deal, so it’s not a thing to mess around with.

-Carbon monoxide is hazardous because you cannot observe it, detect it with your nose or detect it with your taste buds.
+Carbon monoxide is so unsafe because you aren’t able to observe it, sense it with your nose or recognize it with your taste buds.
 It’s nonirritating in small amounts and can’t be purified.

 2. It Can Be Fatal in Just a Few Minutes

 Carbon monoxide is a byproduct of spent fuel.
 It can get into your home during cold weather if the heat exchanger on your gas furnace cracks.
-While it depends on how big the leak is and the airflow in a house, it may become lethal in only a few minutes.
+While it depends on how big the leak is and the airflow in a house, the gas could become lethal in just a few minutes.

-Once taken in, it has a half-life of approximately five hours.
-If you are inhaling clean air, it requires five hours to remove it from your bloodstream.
-You will need an extra five hours to cut that amount by half.
+Once taken in, it has a half-life of around five hours.
+If you are taking in pure air, it requires five hours to take it out of your bloodstream.
+It requires an additional five hours to cut that amount by half.

-It could also cause illnesses that can be mistaken as the flu, viral infections and chronic fatigue syndrome, among other illnesses.
+Carbon monoxide could also cause illnesses that can be mistaken as the flu, viral infections and chronic fatigue syndrome, among other conditions.

 How to Guard Your Home from Carbon Monoxide